 Chicago Bonus Plan: the full Ferris Buller’s Day Off route

 So, these are the great Chicago sites to visit to relive Ferris Buller’s Day Off.
+We love movie themed road trips and exploring.
 These are not in order of the film, but set up as a route you can do to visit them as efficiently as possible.
 Also, to really get the full experience, plan your Chicago trip to fall on September 17 or thereabouts (a weekend in mid-September).
 Plan it right and you might even score a parade spotlight.

 Chicago Board of Trade